alecalve/python-bitcoin-blockchain-parser/README.md

 This Python 3 library provides a parser for the raw data stored by bitcoind.

 ## Features
-- Returns blocks in an unordered fashion or in the main chain order
 - Detects outputs types
 - Detects addresses in outputs
 - Interprets scripts